Motherland (British TV series): Development

 The show was originally a 2011 pilot on the American network ABC.
-However, comedian and writer Sharon Horgan reworked the script when the pilot wasn't picked up for a full season and collaborated with Graham Linehan on turning it into a British sitcom instead.
+Writer Sharon Horgan reworked the script when the pilot was not picked up for a full series and collaborated with Graham Linehan on turning it into a British sitcom instead.
 Following its pilot on BBC, it was picked up for a full series in October 2016.
-In March 2023, ABC confirmed a 2nd US pilot this time known as Drop Off starring Ellie Kemper who will also serve as an executive producer alongside Karan Soni.
-ABC Signature and Lionsgate will produce the pilot.

 Filming

-The show was filmed primarily in Muswell Hill, North London, and Acton, Bedford Park and Chiswick, West London.
+The show was filmed primarily in Acton, Ealing, Bedford Park, Chiswick, West London and Muswell Hill, North London.
 Scenes outside the children's school are filmed at Southfield Primary School in Bedford Park.
+Other areas include Hammersmith, West Kilburn, Hanwell, Ladbroke Grove and Harlesden.
+Julia's house is 1 Avenue Gardens in South Acton and the University of West London on the Golden Mile (Brentford) doubled as Julia's work office.